radioopensource/dotinfo/README.md

 # Summary
-[Publicradio.info](http://www.publicradio.info) is a homepage for listening to noncommercial news, culture, and art.
-The project includes:
+Publicradio.info is a place for listening to noncommercial news, culture, and art.
+Components include:

-- A monthly, handpicked collection of podcast items.
+1. A monthly, handpicked collection of podcast items, playable on the [homepage](http://www.publicradio.info) and through an [RSS feed](http://publicradio.info/feed.xml).
-  - `Main Program`,
+  - `Main Program` (homepage module),
-  - `Selected Audio`
+  - `Selected Audio` (homepage module),

-- An [RSS feed](http://publicradio.info/feed.xml) that updates with the current month's collection (no news).
-  - `Playlist`
+  - `Playlist` (RSS feed)

-- A handpicked list of leading news and analysis podcasts.
+2. A static list of leading news and analysis podcasts, of which the most recent episodes are playable on the [homepage](http://www.publicradio.info).
-  - `News & Analysis`
+  - `News & Analysis` (homepage module)

-- Broadcast elements
-  - name and URL,
+And various broadcast, design elements, like:
-  - RSS items and metadata,
+  - website and RSS feed metadata,
   - titles and description copy,
   - user controls,
   - sound,
-  - overall [website](http://publicradio.info) look and feel,
+  - overall website look and feel,
   - etc.

 # Purpose
-Create a place for people to discover and experience audio.
+Create a space for people to discover and experience audio.
 Contributors work to develop a decent web experience of good and unusual sounds, incl. news, analysis, music mixes, documentaries, comedies, investigative reports, stories, and audio experiments.
 Publicradio.info exists to highlight independent, noncommercial, listener-supported radio, and also to encourage consumers to become active supporters of public media.
 Content and other things for the homepage and podcast come monthly, as in a small audio magazine or mixtape.

 # User keyboard controls
 `spacebar:` play and pause